Kashrut

 The prohibition of stam yaynam takes effect once the grapes are crushed and hamshachah has taken place.
 Hamshachah occurs when the juice is separated from the grapes and the pits and is then collected.

-Grapes arrive at the plant in either twenty-pound baskets, one-ton bins or six- to nine-ton trucks, depending on the size of the plant.
+Grapes arrive at the plant in either twenty-pound baskets, one-ton bins or six- to nine- ton trucks, depending on the size of the plant.
 They are then dumped into a hopper and moved into a de-stemmer, which shoots out the stems and crushes the grapes.
 The crushed grapes are pumped into a “treat tank,” where they are treated with enzymes to help extract the pectin out of the juice.
 The juice is further extracted when the pulp continues into a press.
 Finally, the pits (which are bitter) and the skins are discarded.
 A ton of grapes yields about 200 gallons of juice.
 At this point, however, between 10 to 15 percent of the juice is actually sediment.

 After the juice goes through a filter, the sediment level is brought down to about 1 or 2 percent.
 At this stage of the process, some wineries will run the liquid through a pasteurizer, cooking it at 190 degrees.
 The pasteurizing process converts the liquid into grape juice and also renders it mevushal, enabling a non-Jew to handle it from this point on.
 Different opinions exist as to what renders the juice mevushal.
-Rabbi Moshe Feinstein maintained that the juice must be cooked at at least 170 degrees Fahrenheit, which is the position taken by the OU.
+Rabbi Moshe Feinstein maintained that the juice must be cooked to at least 175 degrees Fahrenheit, which is the position taken by the OU.
 While most kosher wines are mevushal, the finer wines tend not to be, as the boiling process affects the taste.
 It should be noted that if a kosher home contains non-mevushal wine, it must be sealed or kept hidden so that non-Jewish domestic help does not have access to it.

 Wine stops fermenting when the alcohol content is about 13 percent.
 Fermentation will cease even if there is sugar left in the grapes.
 (This explains how Late Harvest Riesling can have a 13 percent alcohol content and a naturally sweet flavor.)
 To produce wine with a low alcohol content—5 or 7 percent—the fermentation process must be stopped prematurely.
 Fermentation can be stopped either by cooking the wine, which will destroy the live yeast culture, or by adding sulfites to kill the yeast.